mattstyles/grunt-banner/README.md

 ## The "usebanner" task

-_grunt-banner renamed it’s task from `banner` to `usebanner` as a `banner` is often used to hold a banner template for a number of grunt plugins_
+*grunt-banner renamed its task from `banner` to `usebanner` as a `banner` is often used to hold a banner template for a number of grunt plugins.*

 ### Overview